ignaciocases/cardano/README.markdown

 `cardano create project-xib`

+The processor will ask for some details about the project.
 Type the info, and after that enter

 `reload`